 Bright shade/dappled sun

 The moss garden was conceived and installed beginning in 2013 after attending a class in Pennsylvania with my sister-in-law at Moss Acres.
 The day long event was loads of fun and we left with the know-how, courage and necessary supplies to get started planting our own moss gardens.
-Of course, I quickly became obsessed with this, ordering more moss from them online, and ultimately transplanting many varieties of moss from our property in the Adirondack Mountains in upstate New York with pretty good results.
+Of course, I quickly became obsessed with this, and ultimately transplanted many varieties of moss from our property in the Adirondack Mountains in upstate New York with pretty good results.

 Over the years, I have also accepted moss samples from friends' properties throughout New England, Cape Cod and Martha's Vineyard.
 Not all transplants were successful.
 But enough were, and those hardy souls continue to survive and to thrive, now entering their 5th year.